p3r7/blog/_posts/2020-09-09-instant-ansible-control-node.md

 ## Local vs Containers vs VMs

 You don't want to install Ansible locally.
-Even if you think you do, don't.
+Even if you think you do, don't[^1].

 You could use Docker and its [official image](https://hub.docker.com/r/ansible/ansible).
 That's what the cool kids use these days.

 But for this use-case, a Docker container might not be the most clever choice as quite a few Ansible _modules_ (i.e. _functions_ in Ansible lingo) can rely on python _modules_ (i.e. libraries) and external tools not installed by default on this container.

-To have more liberty of installing whatever dependency we want alongside Ansible, a VM might be a wiser choice.[^1]
+To have more liberty of installing whatever dependency we want alongside Ansible, a VM might be a wiser choice.[^2]

 ## The VM pain point